ZingLab/z_FloridaFoodFestival/_posts/2025-05-18-florida-sweet-corn-fritters.md

     description: "Fried corn fritters with a hint of spice."
   - title: "Southern Comfort"
     description: "A classic Florida fair and picnic snack."
+description: "Fried corn fritters with a hint of spice.
+A classic Florida fair and picnic snack."

 ---

 # Florida Sweet Corn Fritters